victoriarautenbach/qa-assessment/README.md

 Open the browser and point at `localhost:3000`, you should see the login page.

+# Questions
+If you have any questions, please feel free to reach out to me (victoria@openvantage.co.za).

 The original web application was forked from [saucelabs/sample-app-web](https://github.com/saucelabs/sample-app-web) repo.